bhavana1112/Working-of-Photoresistor-with-Arduino/README.md

 # Working-of-Photoresistor-with-Arduino
-An IoT system using ESP8266 and LDR sensor to automatically control lighting based on ambient brightness and enable remote control via the Blynk IoT app.
+An IoT system using ESP8266 and LDR sensor to automatically control lighting based on ambient brightness and enable remote control via the Tinkercad.